casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 The `new_contract` and `new_locked_contract` methods are a convenience that automatically creates the package associated with a new contract.
 Developers choosing not to use these methods must first create a contract package to function as a container for their new contract.

-The contract contains required metadata and it is primarily identified by its hash known as the contract hash.
+The contract contains required metadata and it is primarily identified by its hash, known as the contract hash.
 The [`contractHash`](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractHash.html) identifies a specific [version of a contract](https://docs.rs/casper-types/latest/casper_types/contracts/type.ContractVersion.html) and the `contractPackageHash` serves as a more stable identifier for the most recent version.

 ## Writing a Basic Smart Contract